 Nobody cares what you ate for lunch today (unless you’re an Instagram model).

 In content creation, the worst mistake you can make is not listening to consumers or looking at feedback.

-I see so many random blogs / YouTube channels / podcasts that create content that no one cares about.
+Whether it’s blog writing, YouTube channels, or podcasts, producing content that no one cares about is a common pitfall..
 Just because the general public cares what Khloe Kardashian did to her face today doesn’t mean anyone cares about your face (harsh but the truth 😅).

 With the right intent, you can create quality and shareable content.

 Infographics came out as the most distributed content type by a research study done by OkDork.
 Videos, on the other hand, were the least shared.